hellenxu/iOS/README.md

 Advanced
 ****
+[20190604] custom UICollectionViewLayout - precalculation.

-[20190603] standard way to conform UICollectionViewDelegateFlowLayout; custom UICollectionViewLayout.
+[20190603] standard way to conform UICollectionViewDelegateFlowLayout; custom UICollectionViewLayout - introduction.

 [20190531] replace with collection view; image round corner in awakeFromNib (a bit like init in android view).